 Johnson & Johnson

-"Rhode Island has a strong network of educators, employers and decision makers that are advancing the integration of different health-related technologies," said Steve Wrenn, Global VP - Chief Applications Officer for Johnson & Johnson.
+"Rhode Island has a strong network of educators, employers and decision makers that are advancing the integration of different health-related technologies," according to Steve Wrenn, Global VP - Chief Applications Officer for Johnson & Johnson.
 "The I-195 corridor is uniquely suited to support Johnson & Johnson's new health technology center.
 Rhode Island gives us access to the economic development tools and university assets we need to stay competitive in the rapidly growing health tech space.
 As a company with locations and options worldwide, we are very pleased with the opportunity the Ocean State provides for this new center."

 "We considered a Boston office but ultimately chose Providence because of the access to talent and supportive business climate," said David Osborne, President and COO of Virgin Pulse.
 "Our growth strategy is centered on hiring high-potential, early-in-career talent.
 With its hip vibe, low cost of living and high density of college students, Providence was a great fit from both a business and cultural perspective."